Holy Himalaya Eco Trek

 7-8 Hours drive

-The drive from Kathmandu to Dharan covers 277 km and takes about 10 hours.
-This journey showcases Nepal's diverse landscapes.
-Starting in the hilly region of Kathmandu, the road descends to the lower elevations of the Terai, then gradually climbs back to the hills nearby Dharan.
-The trip begins on the Prithvi Highway and continues on the East-West Highway.
-While some parts of the road are bumpy, the scenery along the way is beautiful and varied, making the long drive worthwhile.
+The drive from Kathmandu to Dharan is 277 km and takes about 10 hours.
+In this journey, one can really experience the diversity of Nepal's topography: from the hills in Kathmandu, the road drops down into the lower elevations of the Terai, then again into the hills around Dharan.
+The trip starts on the Prithvi Highway and connects to the East-West Highway.
+Though rough in parts, the scenic beauties this route offers are beautiful and varied, making the long drive well worth the while.

 3